cferdinandi/adventure/content/gm.md

-## The Role of the Game Master
+## The Three Principles

-The GM runs the game, and is generally _not_ a player themselves (though they can be).

-They introduce situations and narrate outcomes.
-They throw challenges at the players.
-They narrate the world and the creatures in it.
-The GM's job to keep the pacing, action, and suspense at the right level for the skills and age-level of your players.

-**Adventure is all about creating a shared story for the players.** Give them a chance to do epic things.
+Adventure is all about creating a shared story with your players.
+The GM describes everything in the world, and narrates what happens in response to the players' actions.

+<p class="margin-bottom-small"><strong>The three principles that guide the GM are...</strong></p>

+1. Portray a fantastic world.
+2. Fill the characters' lives with adventure.
+3. Play to find out what happens.

 ## Starting the Game

-At the start of each game, a problem or situation arises that needs the help of a group of adventurers.
-The Game Master reads the game introduction to the players.

-You can make your life a lot easier as a GM, and get your players far more engaged in the game, by asking them questions about why they're there, and what they've heard about the problem or situation.
-You can work these hooks into the story and use them to fill in missing details.

-You can also make the game a lot more exciting by starting players off right in the middle of the action, _after_ a quest has already been accepted.

-_Feel free to use toys, props, sketches/drawings, and fun voices to add to the excitement and mystery._
+Start a game of Adventure by describing the fantastic location or tense situation the players find themselves in.
+Throw them right into the action.

+Then, ask them questions about why they’re there, what they know, and how they know it.
+Use their answers to drive the game forward.

+Finally, end with a call-to-action: “what do you do?”

-{{<callout title="Example: The Tower of the Black Pearl">}}
+{{<callout title="Example: The Isle of the Kraken">}}
-Once a decade, the tides are low enough that the underwater tower of a late, powerful wizard peaks out from the sea for just eight hours.
-Tonight, it's spire crested the waves.

-You're in a boat, rowing towards it, in the hopes of retrieving the magical black pearl rumored to be hidden inside.
-Many adventurers have tried over the centuries.
-None have made it out alive.

-Suddenly, in the distance, you catch sight of it: the Tower of the Black Pearl, peaking out from the depths of the sea.
+<p class="margin-bottom-small"><strong>A Fantastic Location</strong></p>

+Once every few years, a tiny island mysteriously rises from the depths of the sea for just a few hours.
+It never appears in the same place twice.
+Sometimes, it disappears before anyone’s even taken notice.

+In the center of the island is a stone monolith, a small tower with a carving of a kraken at the top.
+It’s rumored that a powerful wizard who lived three thousand years ago hid a legendary artifact known as the Conch of Calling somewhere on the island.

+Many an explorer has ventured to the island searching for it.
+None have returned.
+Tonight, the island has surfaced again.
+You’re in a rowboat, headed in the direction it was allegedly seen.
+Water laps at the low sides of the boat.
+Suddenly, you catch sight of it.

+In the distance, you see the monolith, the carving of the kraken lit brightly by the full moon above.
+How long has the island been at the surface?
+How much longer until it disappears again?

+You row harder...

-<p class="margin-bottom-small"><strong>Questions:</strong></p>
+<p class="margin-bottom-small"><strong>Questions</strong></p>

+- How did you learn that the island had resurfaced?
-- Why are you interested in the black pearl?
+- Why are you interested in exploring it and/or retrieving the legendary Conch of Calling?
+- What have you heard the Conch of Calling does?
+No one has seen it in centuries.
-- What have you heard about the wizard who used to live here?
+- What do you know of the wizard who hid the Conch here?
-- Do you know of anyone else who might be interested in it?
+- Who else might be interested in the Conch?

+<p class="margin-bottom-small"><strong>Call-to-Action</strong></p>
+As you approach the shore, you see a ship moored to a tree, a black flag with two crossed tridents flapping in the gentle breeze.
+You notice two pirates, asleep next to the tree.
+Foot prints lead into the forest towards the monolith.

-- What creatures and traps do you think await within?
+What do you do?
 {{</callout>}}

+## Play to Find Out What Happens

+The stories you tell in Adventure don't have a specific path the players have to follow or predefined endings.
+The things your players do will determine what happens.

+The [pre-made adventures](/adventures/) are structured with this in mind.

+- **Introduction.** A brief summary of the situation and location the players find themselves in.
+- **Questions.** A list of questions that you can ask the players to help build out the world and fill in some blanks for the story you're about to tell.
+- **Fantastic Locations.** Amazing places that the players can explorer, with a few details and unique features.
+- **Monsters & Traps.** Create fun and exciting challenges by introducing monsters, traps, and unexpected situations.
+- **Secrets.** As players explore the world, they'll uncover secrets and hidden mysteries.
+- **Magic Items & Treasure.** Discover magic items and hidden treasure.
+These often reveal secrets about the world and give the players new powers and abilities.
+- **Fronts.** The big players and forces in a campaign, these are things that will affect the world and drive the story forward unless the players intervene.

+Each of these pieces is modular, and designed be dropped into the story whenever appropriate.

+Just like at the start of a game, you can ask the players questions to fill in the blanks as you play.
+Ask them to describe things they see in new locations and unique physical features of monsters.

-## Improvising
+## Improvising Outcomes

 As an open-ended role-playing game, the players can take an adventure in a lot of directions.
-As a Game Master, you'll probably have to improvise and make stuff up as you go along.
+As a Game Master, you'll need to improvise and make stuff up as you go along.

-If you're [using a pre-made adventure](/adventures), it's a good idea to read through it before playing, so you have a better sense for the places players can go, and the types of things they might find there.

-<p class="margin-bottom-small"><strong>Here are some things you can do as GM.</strong></p>
+<p class="margin-bottom-small"><strong>Some things you can do as GM.</strong></p>

 - Introduce a new location
 - Spring a trap or attack